rothos/protocol_1/index.md

 Consider a multivitamin in powder form or in many pills per day, so you can titrate.
 I know multivitamins are supposed to do nothing or be detrimental, but you might find subdoses to be seemingly very helpful.

+### Historical and contemporary difficulties and uncertainties of life [experimental section]

+**Warning:** This section is experimental and should be approached with caution if you have live existential/cosmological/eschatological/metaphysical issues or live mania, paranoia, or possibly other things.

+In no particular order: deaths of parents, significant others, children, other family, natural disaster, solar flares, pandemics, war, invasion, food insecurity, systemically messed up and flawed healthcare, accidents, nuclear war, phishing, failure of cryogenic preservation if you go that route or being tortured and unable to die when you wake up until some very large energy source runs out, Alzheimer’s, Parkinson’s, chronic fatigue, physical disability, nation/state/country failure, sudden death, cancer, stroke, agents of power knowing exactly who you are and the uncertain threat of them coming to harm, kill, or take you away (in front of significant others, children, or other family of friends).

 ## Bibliography (incomplete)